Don't have a boating licence yet, or are you still working on one?

 The cabin boat comes in two different types:

-• Motor yacht: The first type is the cabin motor yacht.
+- Motor yacht: The first type is the cabin motor yacht.
 It is distinguished from an ordinary motorboat by its luxurious accommodation where you can also sleep, cook and shower.
 These boats are fully powered by an engine and come in many different shapes and sizes.
 Note that the boat cannot go faster than 20 km per hour if you do not have a boating licence.
-This does not consider the number of horsepower.
-So in principle, you can sail a fat 20-tons motor cruiser that can go up to 19 km/h in the Netherlands.
+This does not depend on the number of horsepower — so in principle, you can sail a large 20-ton motor cruiser that tops out at 19 km/h in the Netherlands.

-• Sailing yacht: The second kind - a cabin sailing yacht, tha also has everything you need, like a berth and seating area where you can sit nice and dry and warm at night.
+- Sailing yacht: The second kind — a cabin sailing yacht — also has everything you need, like a berth and a seating area where you can sit nice and dry and warm at night.
 Sailing yachts feature a triangular sail varying in size, shape and number.
-The difference is further in the propulsion.
-These boats are amazing to sail.
-However, this requires a bit more effort and skills than its other relatives and is therefore really for enthusiasts.
-If there is no wind for a while, you can also use your motor.
-This category includes: cruising yachts, racing yachts, daysailers, motorsailers and other beautiful classics.
+The main difference lies in the propulsion.
+These boats are amazing to sail, though this requires a bit more effort and skill than its other relatives, and is therefore really for enthusiasts.
+If there is no wind for a while, you can also use the motor.
+This category includes cruising yachts, racing yachts, daysailers, motorsailers and other beautiful classics.

 Flat-bottomed ship

-These are traditional sailing ships with, as the name suggests, a flat bottom so you can drop dry without any problems.
+These are traditional sailing ships with, as the name suggests, a flat bottom so you can run aground without any problems.

-These characteristic sailing ships are characterised by their sideboards instead of a keel.
-You will therefore not easily forget a week's holiday on one of these boats.
+These characteristic sailing ships are distinguished by their sideboards instead of a keel.
+You will not easily forget a week's holiday on one of these boats.

 Multihulls or Catamaran

-Due to their size and often higher top speed, we do not recommend these boats to sail without a boating licence and/or some experience.
+Due to their size and often higher top speed, we do not recommend sailing these boats without a boating licence and/or some experience.

 Holiday Boat Hire Without A Boating Licence